 - You will receive an email confirming that your application has been received.

 - If your application is missing any information outlined in the document checklist, it will be deemed ‘invalid’.
 In this circumstance, no advice will be provided to Department of Home Affairs.
 You can submit another application with the documentation required to Immigration SA for RCB advice.

 - In some circumstances we may need to contact you for more information.
 You will have seven calendar days to respond.

 - If you cannot supply the information within seven calendar days of the request, you can contact Immigration SA by email to arrange an extension of seven calendar days.

 - If no information (or insufficient information) is received from you within seven calendar days, Immigration SA will make a decision based on the information supplied and this may result in your application being “not satisfied” or deemed invalid (see advice outcome below for definition).

-- For satisfied applications, you will be emailed a copy of the RCB advice (Form 1404) which will also be provided to DIBP, However, you must also supply DIBP with this advice as part of your RSMS nomination application.
+- For satisfied applications, you will be emailed a copy of the RCB advice (Form 1404) which will also be provided to Department of Home Affairs, However, you must also supply Department of Home Affairs with this advice as part of your SESR nomination application.

 - For not satisfied applications, you will be emailed a copy of the RCB advice (Form 1404) with a summary of the reasons for the negative assessment advice.
-DIBP will also be provided with the email and receive both documents.
-If your application is deemed to be “not satisfied,” you can contact DIBP to discuss how to progress the nomination application.
-A 'not satisfied' RCB outcome does not prevent you from lodging an employer nomination application with DIBP and additional information can be provided to DIBP.
-DIBP will consider both the RCB advice provided and the information supplied in the employer’s RSMS nomination application.
+Department of Home Affairs will also be provided with the email and receive both documents.
+A 'not satisfied' RCB outcome does not prevent you from lodging an employer nomination application with Department of Home Affairs and you can provide additional information Home Affairs.
+Department of Home Affairs will consider both the RCB advice provided and the information supplied in the employer’s SESR nomination application.

 - Immigration SA will only provide advice once per nomination.
 RCB advice is valid for three months from the date the advice is issued.